-An applied approach to the science that studies the composition of all matter and the ways in which matter can change.
-This chemistry course will introduce you to the real world understandings of many chemistry concepts.
-Topics covered include: matter and energy; gas laws; solutions; atomic structure; nuclear reactions; acids and bases; chemical bonding; stoichiometry; the periodic table; kinetics.
-Students will gain the knowledge needed to explain much of the chemistry they see in their lives everyday.
+An applied approach to the science that studies the composition of all matter and how matter can change.
+This chemistry course will introduce you to the real-world understanding of many chemistry concepts.
+Topics covered include: matter and energy; gas laws; solutions; atomic structure; nuclear reactions; acids and bases; chemical bonding; stoichiometry; the periodic table; and kinetics.
+Students will gain the knowledge needed to explain much of the chemistry they see in their lives every day.
 Many interesting hands-on chemical labs will be completed during the course.
 Students in Fundamentals of Chemistry will take a local final exam and will not be eligible to take the Physical Setting/Chemistry Regents Exam.